Reading Time: 7 minutes

 Outpatient Behavioral Treatment

-- Cognitive-behavioral therapy (CBT): Helps patients recognize, avoid, and cope with the situations in which they are most likely to use drugs.
+- Cognitive behavioral therapy (CBT): Helps patients recognize, avoid, and cope with the situations in which they are most likely to use drugs

-- Motivational interviewing: Works with people’s readiness to change their behavior and enter treatment.
+- Motivational interviewing: Works with people’s readiness to change their behavior and enter treatment

-- Motivational incentives (contingency management): Uses positive reinforcement to encourage abstinence from drugs.
+- Motivational incentives (contingency management): Uses positive reinforcement to encourage abstinence from drugs

-- Alternative therapies (yoga, meditation, breathing techniques): Can be highly beneficial natural therapies and substitutes for medication.
+- Alternative therapies (yoga, meditation, breathing techniques): Can be highly beneficial natural therapies and substitutes for medication

 Inpatient or Residential Treatment

-- Therapeutic communities: Highly-structured programs in which patients remain at a restricted residence, typically for 30 days to 1 year
+- Therapeutic communities: Highly structured programs in which patients remain at a restricted residence, typically for 30 days to 1 year

 Addiction treatment should be tailored to your specific needs.
 Whether you are struggling with Zoloft addiction only or a co-occurring mental health issue, a treatment that addresses your situation is key to your recovery.
-A variety of treatment options are available, but it can be overwhelming researching resources on your own.
+A variety of treatment options are available, but it can be overwhelming to research resources on your own.

-We can help locate resources to start the journey toward recovery, contact us at 800-681-1058 (Who Answers?) today.
-Our support specialists are on standby to assist you.
+We can help locate resources to start the journey toward recovery.
+Contact us at